department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 type/ticketnumber-DescriptionOfWork
 ```

 The ticket number lets us track back to the relevant ticket.
 The type and description show the branch's purpose at a glance.
+Types are `feature`, `bug`, `chore`, and `hotfix`.
+Description is CamelCase with optional dashes to add further details.
 Here are some example branch names:

 - `feature/1234-DescriptionOfNewFeature-OptionalAdditionalInfo`
+- `bug/1234-DescriptionOfBugfix`
 - `chore/1234-DescriptionOfChore`
-- `bug/1234-DescriptionOfBugfix`
 - `hotfix/1234-DescriptionOfCriticalFix`

 After completing work in your branch, create a PR as described in "Pull Requests" below.